Register Now

 none

 S. Costello, UC Berkeley School of Public Health, Berkeley, CA, USA.
-Role: Provided guidance on occupational epidemiology and the use of large administrative datasets to answer causal research questions.
+Role: Provided guidance on occupational epidemiology and the use of large administrative datasets to answer research questions.

 S. Darling-Hammond, UC Berkeley School of Public Health, Berkeley, CA, USA.
 Role: Supported research design and analysis regarding K-12 school practices, disciplinary data, and their impacts on health equity and safety.